-This policy sets out the parameters for compensation and benefits for employees of Santa Fe Community College (SFCC or College).
+This policy sets out the parameters for compensation and benefits for Santa Fe Community College (SFCC or College) employees.
 It assigns responsibility for definition and oversight of the policy.

 Scope and Applicability